Preparing for your Security Clearance Interview - A Comprehensive Guide

 The Timeline of the Security Clearance Process

-Understanding the overall process and timeline for security clearance can help you manage expectations and prepare effectively for each stage.
+Understanding the overall process and timeline can help you manage expectations and prepare effectively for each stage.

 Stage 1: Application Submission